I’ve been getting a lot of questions about coats, and there are a lot of great sales going on right now, so today I’ve got my 2020 Outerwear Guide!

 A trench is super chic with business attire, or jeans and heels, but it’s also a great way to create that enviable effortless French style with jeans and sneakers.

-Traditionally, trench coats are double breasted with a belt and epaulettes, like the one Caroline is wearing below.
+Traditionally, trench coats are double breasted with a belt and epaulettes, like the one C is wearing below.

 She very much wanted a classic trench so she hunted the internet until she found this one to fit her budget at Nordstrom Rack.
 She actually wears it quite a bit, believe it or not!